raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- /hint ---
 --- /hints ---

 Now that your basic code is ready, it's time to add some locks to protect your secret message.
-These locks can be added in any order and it's up to you to choose which you will add.
+These locks can be added in any order, and it's up to you to choose which ones you will add.